cdisc-org/cdisc-rules-engine/README.md

 To obtain an api key, please follow the instructions found here: <https://wiki.cdisc.org/display/LIBSUPRT/Getting+Started%3A+Access+to+CDISC+Library+API+using+API+Key+Authentication>.
 Please note it can take up to an hour after sign up to have an api key issued

 - an additional local rule `-lr` flag can be added to the update-cache command that points to a directory of local rules.
 This adds the rules contained in the directory to the cache.
+It will not update the cache from library when `-lr` is specified.

           `python core.py update-cache -lr 'path/to/directory'`